-- (2) Service by mail to an attorney or party is complete by mailing a copy to his or her last known address.
-If the attorney or party to be served has previously filed and served one or more pleadings or other papers documents in the proceeding, the term "last known address" means the address set forth in the most recent such pleading or other paper document. - (3) Service of a document to an attorney or party by facsimile transmission fax may be made only if the person to be served has consented to receive service of the document by facsimile transmission fax.
-Service by facsimile transmission fax is complete upon the sender receiving a confirmation generated by the sender's facsimile fax equipment that the facsimile transmission fax has been sent.
-The sender shall retain the confirmation as proof of service until the final disposition of the case and through any appeal period. - (4) Service of a document by e-mail electronic message to an attorney or party may be made only if the person to be served has consented to receive service of the document by e-mail electronic message.
-Service by e-mail electronic message is complete upon the sender receiving a confirmation generated by the sender's computer that the e-mail electronic message has been sent.
-The sender shall retain the confirmation as proof of service until the final disposition of the case and through any appeal period. - (D)(E) For purposes of this rule, the term "party" includes all persons who have filed motions to intervene that which are pending at the time a pleading or document paper is to be served, provided that the person serving the pleading or other paper document has been served with a copy of the motion to intervene. - (F) The commission or the legal director, deputy legal director, or attorney examiner may order in certain cases that pleadings or documents be served in a specific manner to expedite the exchange of information.
+- (3) Service of a document to an attorney or party by fax may be made only if the person to be served has consented to receive service of the document by fax.
+Service by fax is complete upon transmission, but is not effective if the serving party learns that it did not reach the person served. - (4) Service of a document by e-mail\email\to an attorney or a party not represented by an attorney may be made only if the person\party to be served has consented to receive service of the document by e-mail\email\is.
+Service by e-mail\email\is complete upon transmission, but is not effective if the serving party learns that it did not reach the person served. - (E) For purposes of this rule, the term "party" includes, in addition to those identified in rule 4901-1-10 of the Administrative Code, all persons who have filed motions to intervene that are pending at the time a pleading or document is to be served, provided that the person serving the pleading or other document has been served with a copy of the motion to intervene. - (F) The commission or the legal director, deputy legal director, or attorney examiner ALJ may order in certain cases that pleadings or documents be served in a specific manner to expedite the exchange of information.